thoughtbot/appraisal/README.md

 -----

-Setting up appraisal requires an Appraisals file (similar to a Gemfile) in your project root, and some slight changes to your project's Rakefile.
+Setting up appraisal requires an Appraisals file (similar to a Gemfile) in your project root, named "Appraisals" (note the case), and some slight changes to your project's Rakefile.

 An Appraisals file consists of several appraisal definitions.
 An appraisal definition is simply a list of gem dependencies.
 For example, to test with a